 Forget counting sheep: this is the way to fall asleep!

 I’ve had a lot of sleeping problems in the past.
-Falling asleep in the evening was usually not that hard, but when I woke up at about three o’clock in the morning, the tossing, turning and worrying began.
+To be able to fall asleep fast was a talent that seemed forever out of reach for me.
+Falling asleep in the evening was usually not the biggest problem, but when I woke up at about three o’clock in the morning, the tossing, turning and worrying began.
 As a result I had a hard time concentrating during the day, creating a lot of stress and making sleep even worse in the next night.

 I have come up with a lot of tricks over the years to get out of that vicious circle.
 Trying to remember my latest dream, for example.
 Or counting my breath.
 Or running the marathon in my mind.
 Thanks to these tricks, my sleeping problems are largely a thing of the past.

 And yet: the problem is never completely gone, especially in times of tension.
 At the time of writing, we are in the midst of the corona crisis.
 Or just at the beginning, or almost at the end, who knows.
 Many countries worldwide have proclaimed lockdowns of some sort to combat COVID-19.

 Here in the Netherlands, we’re lucky to have a so-called intelligent lockdown that at least allows us to go outside for some exercise and relaxation.
 Nevertheless, the whole situation has a lot of uncertainty and that is bad for sleeping.
 Which is the last thing we need right now because stress and a poor night’s rest are a hazard for the immune system.